Arrrlex/models-under-pressure/README.md

 # Models Under Pressure

+## Dataset

+We contribute 2 new datasets in this repository:

+- Our synthetic dataset can be found at [data/training/prompts_25_03_25_gpt-4o.jsonl](./data/training/prompts_25_03_25_gpt-4o.jsonl)
+- Our manual data can be found at [data/evals/test/manual.csv](./data/evals/test/manual.csv), with a GPT-4.5-generated "upsampled" version at [data/evals/dev/manual_upsampled.csv](./data/evals/dev/manual_upsampled.csv).

 ## Generating Dev Datasets for Evaluation

 Run the files `anthropic_dataset.py`, `mt_dataset.py`, `mts_dataset.py` and `toolace_dataset.py` from `src/models_under_pressure/eval_datasets/`.